tylerlian/Unrailed/README.md

 3. When there is a train rail in your inventory, the use key will place the train rail on the tile you are currently on.

 --------------------------------------------------------------------------------------------------

 Music: The control button will toggle on and off the music for the game.
-(For downloading the game to get the music to play you need to re route the music folder in the main in VirtualWorld so it can find the correct .wav file)

 --------------------------------------------------------------------------------------------------

 Clicking: Clicking anywhere will spawn a Goblin as well as start the game by spawning the Train at